rekhivarada/rekhivarada/README.md

 ## 👨‍💻 About Me

-I'm currently working as a Software Engineer at Capgemini Engineering, where I've had the opportunity to collaborate with leading organizations like Canon Medical Systems Corporation.
-My expertise spans across software development, cloud deployment, and data-driven insights.
-I am constantly expanding my knowledge in cloud computing and system design to create efficient, reliable systems.

-I enjoy exploring new technologies and working on side projects that challenge me to grow as a developer.
-I'm also passionate about contributing to the tech community and am always open to new ideas and collaborations.
+I am currently pursuing my Master of Science at The University of Texas at Dallas in Information Technology and Management (ITM).
+I am a passionate, data-driven software engineer who enjoys building meaningful solutions and solving real-world problems through thoughtful design and logic.

+My academic journey has helped me develop a strong analytical mindset and a deep interest in working with data to drive better decisions and outcomes.
+I enjoy transforming complex problems into structured, efficient solutions and continuously improving my approach through learning and practice.

+I am motivated by curiosity, consistency, and growth, and I believe in writing clean, reliable work that creates real impact.
+I am always eager to learn, collaborate, and grow as a professional in the software engineering space.

 ## 🛠️ Experience

 ### Software Engineer | Capgemini Engineering, Pune, India
-**October 2022 – Present**
+**October 2022 – June 2025**

 - At Capgemini Engineering, I've been fortunate to work on cutting-edge projects in the healthcare domain, including developing tools and APIs for MRI systems.
 - My role involves end-to-end software development, from writing efficient code in C++ and Python to deploying applications on Microsoft Azure.